minigb/kkbox-music-recommendation-challenge/README.md

-Download the kkbox dataset and put it into dataset/kkbox directory
+* Download the kkbox dataset and put it into dataset/kkbox directory.
+* Run crawling_script.sh to crawl audio.